Nihahi Creek, on the west side of Nihahi Ridge, is a unique hiking adventure in Elbow Valley, Kananaskis Country, Alberta, Canada.

 Logs used to descend the cascading waterfalls may have been washed away during spring and summer runoff and replaced with less stable poles.
 The walls of the canyon have been worn smooth and are beautifully graceful after millenniums of water flow have created their form.

 Carefully working back through the canyon will lead to a warm, sunny opening which is the perfect spot to enjoy lunch.
-In all my years of hiking, the urge to break open a rock and smell the inside of it has never been experienced.
+In all my years of hiking, the urge to break open a rock and smell the inside of it has never been on my personal agenda.

 A network of rustic trail allows passage along the edge of the Elbow River where surrounding mountains loom above the opposite shoreline.

-On this day, the drive back to Calgary features a magnificent sunset silhouetting the mountains behind and impressive storm clouds in the eastern sky creating a massive rainbow over the city.
+On this day, the drive back to Calgary features a magnificent sunset silhouetting the mountains behind and impressive storm clouds in the eastern sky create a massive rainbow over the city.
 Magic!